 - Automotive degreasers -- i.e. for engines, brakes

-This is the most direct, unambiguous statement against nPB from any national US regulatory agency to date, suggesting the sunset of availability for degreasing is quickly approaching.
-This is considered the final statement on the safety of nPB, so now the EPA has 2-years to establish requirements and restrictions.
+This is the most direct, unambiguous statement against 1-Bromopropane (n-Propyl Bromide, nPB) from any national US regulatory agency to date, suggesting the sunset of its availability for degreasing is quickly approaching.
+This is considered the final statement on the safety of 1-Bromopropane (n-Propyl Bromide, nPB), so now the EPA has 2 years to establish requirements and restrictions, expected by late 2022.

-The onus is on the organizations using solvents to select products carefully, and equip their users to safely handle the chemicals.
+However, no matter the legal standing of a particular chemical, the onus is on the organizations using solvents to select products carefully and equip their users to safely handle them.
 The lack of such knowledge and control can lead to employee ill health, downtime, and potential liability, no matter what the legal standing of a particular chemical.

-The time is right to evaluate alternatives, and fortunately, Techspray offers several that can drop-in without major trade-offs.
+The time is right to evaluate alternatives, and fortunately Techspray offers several substitutes without major trade-offs.

-Techspray has engineered the PWR-4™ cleaning solvents to be safer replacements for n-propyl bromide and other toxic solvents.
+Techspray has engineered the PWR-4™ cleaning solvents to be safer replacements for 1-Bromopropane (n-Propyl Bromide, nPB) and other toxic solvents.
 PWR-4™ products are formulated with trans 1,2-dichloroethylene (trans-DCE) and do not contain nPB or any other hazardous air pollutants (HAP).

-N-Propyl Bromide (aka. nPB, 1-Bromopropane, 1-BP, CAS 106-94-5) is a toxic chemical commonly used in industrial applications as aerosol cleaners, in vapor degreasers, ultrasonic cleaning equipment, and immersion (cold) cleaning.
+1-Bromopropane (aka. n-Propyl Bromide, nPB. nPB, 1-BP, CAS 106-94-5) is a toxic chemical commonly used in industrial applications as aerosol cleaners, in vapor degreasers, ultrasonic cleaning equipment, and immersion (cold) cleaning.
 It is commonly used as a cleaner because it is nonflammable, has high solvency, and is relatively inexpensive.

-During the phase-out of class I ODS in the 1990’s, nPB was relatively new to the US industry. nPB did not have a history of widespread use, so was not regulated.
+During the phase-out of class I ODS in the 1990’s, 1-Bromopropane was relatively new to the US industry.
+1-Bromopropane did not have a history of widespread use, so was not regulated.
 Its unregulated status made it an attractive alternative to the heavily regulated solvents like TCE, Perc and MeCl, with some formulators marketing it as a “safety solvent”.